Pilates Exercise for Seniors Our Motto: "Age with Attitude and Grow Old Disgracefully"

 T0 begin with, we need to know that it’s never too late to begin exercise and get stronger.
 Top Senior, Joseph Pilates lived into his 80’s and was still doing strenuous exercise.
 I’m not suggesting you need to perform strenuously, but you DO have to work at it......

 A sample Video of some Stretches

-We have just released a series of DVDs with Pilates Exercise for Seniors and and also Stretches for Seniors.
-DVD is a great way to ensure you have a consistent guide for your exercise regime.
-Price is $20.
-Just click on the right, at the DVD cover...
+I have released a series of DVDs & Video Downloads of Exercise & Stretches.
+This is a great way to ensure you have a consistent guide for your exercise regime.
+Price for DVD is $20 & $15 for DOWNLOAD .

 The truth is that seniors can’t afford NOT to EXERCISE.
 Pilates Exercise for Seniors will ensure we stay strong, energetic, lose weight and stay healthy seniors.
 It can also have an impact on independence, and even reverse some of the symptoms of aging.
 Not only is exercise good for your body— it’s good for your mind, for mood, and for memory.